neilr8133/saltstack_demo1/README.md

    they don't exist until after the update is complete; best we can do is to add our own 'sites-enabled' list in the Pillar and use Jinja to iterate iterate over them.
-* Turns off SELinux
+* Turns off SELinux if present; Emits error message about not being able to turn off SELinux if not present
-  - During testing, could not get Nginx to work under SELinux (even manually), would need more time to understand the problem.
+  - During testing, could not get Nginx to work under SELinux on CentOS (even manually), would need more time to understand the problem.
 * Flushes/replaces the configured firewall
   - Should append to the existing firewall rules instead.